karthikeyangopala10-comp/karthikeyangopala10-comp/README.md

 ## Hi there 👋

-🎓 Student interested in Computer Science
-💻 Learning Java and Python
-🚀 Building projects and improving every day
+I am Karthikeyan Gopalakrishnan
+I am a future data scientist or software engineer
+Want to get my Computer Science major from the University of Texas at Austin

-## Skills
+## Tools
 - Java
-- Python
+- Started using Visual Studio Code for my projects

-## Projects
+## Current Projects
+- Resource Project

+You can reach me with:
+- Email: karthikeyangopala10@gmail.com
--
+- Phone Number: (737)-278-6171

-## Goals
-- Build strong programming foundations
-- Create real-world projects
-- Prepare for college CS